-While Peru has a relatively strong ability to pay, its willingness to pay is lacking.
-More specifically, Peruvian Land Reform Bonds (the "Land Reform Bonds") were issued between 1969 and 1982 under the Republic of Peru's ("Peru") New Agrarian Reform Decree Law No. 17716 (See Appendix III).
-The Land Reform Bonds were issued to compensate, albeit at a discount, landholders who had been expropriated as part of Peru's agrarian reform policy.
-The bonds were denominated in Soles Oro, Peru's currency at the time, which has since been replaced first by the Inti in 1985 and then by the Nuevo Sol in 1991.
+While Peru has a relatively strong ability to service its debt, willingness to pay is lacking.
+Peruvian Land Reform Bonds (the "Land Reform Bonds") were issued between 1969 and 1982 under the Republic of Peru's ("Peru") New Agrarian Reform Decree Law No. 17716 (See Appendix II).
+The Land Reform Bonds were issued to compensate, albeit at a discount, landholders who had been expropriated as part of Peru's land reform policy.
+The Land Reform Bonds were denominated in Soles Oro, Peru's currency at the time, which has since been replaced first by the Inti in 1985 and then by the Nuevo Sol in 1991.
 The Land Reform Bonds remain unpaid and are experiencing current and ongoing default.
 Successive Peruvian governments have made efforts to avoid this obligation.
-Although in January 2014, the Ministry of Economy and Finance ("MEF") issued the valuation formulas through Supreme Decrees 017-2014-EF and 019-2014-EF in order to update outstanding principal value of the Land Reform Bonds, the MEF's formulas appear to eliminate nearly the entire amount owed under the Land Reform Bonds.
-Moreover, the MEF mentioned that it has to balance Peru's fiscal
+Although in January 2014, the Ministry of Economy and Finance ("MEF") issued the valuation formulas through Supreme Decrees 017-2014-EF and 019-2014-EF in order to update outstanding principal value of the Land Reform Bonds, the MEF's formulas appear to eliminate nearly the entire amount owed under the Land Reform Bonds.3 Moreover, the MEF mentioned that it has to balance Peru's fiscal ability and financial sustainability with the obligation to pay the Land Reform Bonds.
+(See Article 17 in Appendix III.)
+The Guidelines also set out a "mandatory" procedure for bondholder claims.
+To initiate that administrative procedure,